 Welcome to our series, Iconic Canadian Food!
 You may know which classic Canadian dishes you like, but do you know the stories behind them?
-And how can we define Canadian cuisine if we don’t know its past?
-Gabby Peyton is sharing the back stories of a smorgasbord of iconic Canadian dishes to celebrate the country’s 150th birthday this year.
-This month Gabby explores the history of one of Canada’s most emblematic foods (through its connection to our national animal), the Beaver Tail.
+Gabby Peyton shares the back stories of a smorgasbord of iconic Canadian dishes.
+This month Gabby explores the history of the Beaver Tail, one of Canada’s most emblematic foods (through its connection to our national animal) .

 Are Beaver Tails the most Canadian treat of them all?
 Well, you know you’ve hit it big when Obama drops by during his first official presidential visit to Ottawa in 2009, you’re a question in Trivial Pursuit (which was invented in Halifax, in case you were wondering) and on Jeopardy, and the term Beaver Tail can be found in the Canadian Oxford dictionary.

 The Beaver Tail is a fried-dough pastry made with whole wheat flour and pulled by hand to resemble the long, flat tail of a beaver.
 It’s then topped with a myriad of delicious garnishes — anything from the classic cinnamon and sugar to whipped cream and Nutella are fair game.

 Contrary to popular belief, the Queues de Castor as they are known in Canada’s other official language weren’t invented in Quebec.
 But did you know they weren’t invented in Ottawa either?

 The Short Tale of the Long Beaver Tail